JANG – 장

 Collection: Gyeonggi University Plastic Museum.

-At the beginning of the 20th century, towards the end of the Joseon dynasty, three-tiered furniture became larger.
-A new design emerged, incorporating an upper level with a wider opening made of folding leaves.
+At the beginning of the 20th century, towards the end of the Joseon dynasty, furniture became larger.
+A new design called “Uigori jang” emerged, incorporating one or two levels with wider openings made of folding leaves.
 (Photo hereunder).

 APPENDIX 1: JANG or NONG.